Skip to content ↓

 Important dates for the diary this term for Kestrel Class:

-PE will take place on Tuesday afternoons and we will be swimming.
-Please send your child to school with their swimming kit.
+PE will take place on Tuesday afternoons and we will be playing tag rugby.
+Please send your child to school in their school PE kit.

 Our learning this term:

-English: We are reading The Last Bear, a story about moving to the Arctic circle.
-Our English lessons will include writing a non-chronological report, a setting description and a narrative.
+English: We are reading The Light Jar, a story about a boy who moves house and starts solving clues.
+Our English lessons will include writing setting descriptions, character descriptions, poetry and narratives.

-Science: We are learning about Living Things and their Habitats, focussing on plants.
+Science: We are learning about Living Things and their Habitats, focussing on animals and different types of animals.

 Topic: In Term 3 and 4, we will be studying South America and Deforestation as our Geography topic.
-This term, we will focus on the geography and environment of South America, including learning about the Amazon Rainforest.
+This term, we will focus on the geography and environment of South America, including learning about the Amazon Rainforest, deforestation, the importance of the rainforest and the water cycle.

-RE: We are learning about People of God and focussing on the question How does following God bring freedom and justice? by learning the story of Moses from the Bible.
+RE: We are learning about Salvation and focussing on the question What did Jesus do for human beings? by learning the the Easter story from the Bible.

 Learning at home for Kestrel Class :